YangFei9606/Robust-and-cooperative-formation-control-of-nonlinear-multi-agent-systems/README.md

 [7] Y. Fei, P. Shi, and C.-C. Lim, "Neural-based formation control of uncertain multi-agent systems with actuator saturation", Nonlinear Dynamics, vol. 108, pp. 3693–3709, June 2022.
 (OA)

+On 21 September, Yang obtained his PhD in Electrical and Electronic Engineering (specialised in control engineering) from the University of Adelaide along with a Dean's Commendation on Doctoral Thesis Excellence.
+Yang was also selected as the Valedictorian of his ceremony.

+And now, Yang is unemployed................

 Yang's Google Scholar: https://scholar.google.com.au/citations?user=6hxiUN4AAAAJ&hl=en